About consent and sexual consent

 For example, it’s not OK to:

-- pressure, beg or guilt the other person into having sex if they don’t want to
+- pressure, beg or guilt another person into having sex if they don’t want to

-- pay or give gifts to the other person to get them to have sex with you
+- pay or give gifts to another person to get them to have sex with you

 - assume someone else has given consent – you need to ask